-Late 1980 was probably "peak APT" - a scruffy, short, yellow-ended set formed of 370001+370004 was running high speed tests with the then brand-new Brecknell Willis high speed pantograph fitted to a single power car; a black-masked 12+2 formation was doing demonstration and test runs formed of rakes 370005 and 370006 with two power cars; and there were two other full length black-masked trailer rakes kicking about, 370002 and 370007.
+July 1980 was probably "peak APT" - a scruffy, short, yellow-ended set formed of 370001+370004 was running high speed tests with the then brand-new Brecknell Willis high speed pantograph fitted to a single power car; a black-masked 12+2 formation was doing demonstration and test runs formed of rakes 370005 and 370006 with two power cars; and there were two other full length black-masked trailer rakes kicking about, 370002 and 370007.
 002 doesn't seem to have have run under power in its full length form, but 007 tended to get swapped out with 005 or 006 in the 12+2 or 12+1 set over the following year.
 The other rake, 4-car 370003, had returned to Derby in the middle of the year for overhaul, but wouldn't be seen again until 1982.

 Having done the research on the main page to establish which unit I'd travelled on in 1984, I figured I ought to make a model of the set - and I still plan to do that, but first of all, this changeover period in mid to late 1980 caught my imagination.
-So I figured I'd start with the scruffy one - which has the advantage of being the shortest set in use at the time: the 3 cars of 370001, one power car, and the 2 cars of 370004.
+So I started with the scruffy one - which has the advantage of being the shortest set in use at the time: the 3 cars of 370001, one power car, and the 2 cars of 370004.

 The starting point for this model was Hornby set R3873, the five-car, yellow-fronted 2020 release (370003 + 49003 + 370004).
 In addition I required a TS car and two of the 48204 APT Development Coach models - you'll see why below!